KittichoteKamalapirat/endobase-monorepo/README.md

 1. Firstly drop all the existing tables by running comment out the 01_drop.seed and run yarn seed:run
 2. start the service to recreate the database
 3. comment out the seed and run yarn seed:run again to create the data

+### How washing when expired work?

+1. When current status =

+- ready or expire_soon, you can use it (session created => status turns to being_used) and wash it
+- expired => you can take out (session created => status turns to expired_and_out) and wash
+- It is designed this way so in the session page, if expired_and_out => no need to fill-in the patient form

+2. in session, there is type endoWasExpired

+- This is so we know that when endo is drying
+- show NoPatientForm if endoWasExpired
+- show PatientDetail if !endoWasExpired